mabyre/BlazingPizza/README.md

+# Add an order Page

+It's find for the customer to be able to summarize his order
 # Add Entity Framework support for orders and pizzas

 To test it's needed to remove the tree files pizza.db, pizza.db-shm, pizza.db-wal